 The history of study association Synergy dates back to 1990.
-It started as a protest against the quality of the education.
-To mean something for fellow students, some students started an association and they formed the first board of Synergy with Martijn Vlek as the first chairman.
+It started as a protest against the quality of the Business Administration education.
+To create value for fellow students, some students started an association and they formed the first board of Synergy with Martijn Vlek as the first chairman.

 At that time, the educational program was designed differently than it is today.
 As a starting business administration student, you spent the first two years of your study with students from other studies in the academic year.
 Only after your second year the students with the same study would have their own program and you could join Synergy.

 Once the association was founded, there were three hundred students member of Synergy.
 With the help of Erik Lazeroms and Nol Vermeulen, there was start-up capital, computers, a telephone connection and connections with companies.

 Initially, the activities were small, certainly compared to the study associations of business administration in Rotterdam and Groningen.
 Synergy's first chairman, Martijn Vlek, recalls that during a meeting Synergy had to try to stay strong as a "little boy" with only 300 members among the other associations with thousands of members.